cwiza/content-checker/README.md

 Found 15 validation issues:

 ### Spelling Errors (8)
-- Line 12: "recieve" should be "receive"
+- Line 12: Possible spelling error: "recieve" - Did you mean "receive"?
-- Line 45: "teh" should be "the"
+- Line 45: Possible spelling error: "teh" - Did you mean "the"?
-- Line 67: "seperate" should be "separate"
+- Line 67: Possible spelling error: "seperate" - Did you mean "separate"?
+- Line 89: Possible spelling error: "definately" - Did you mean "definitely"?
 ...

 ### Grammar Issues (3)
-- Line 23: "should of" → "should have"
+- Line 23: Grammar issue: Should be "should have"
-- Line 89: "could of" → "could have"
+- Line 89: Grammar issue: Should be "could have"
+- Line 102: Grammar issue: Should be "you're welcome" (you are)

 ### Honorifics (2)
-- Line 34: Remove honorific "Mr."
+- Line 34: Honorific detected: Mr. - Remove for inclusivity
-- Line 56: Remove honorific "Dr."
+- Line 56: Honorific detected: Dr. - Use first name or full name without honorific

 ### Placeholders (2)
-- Line 78: TODO found
+- Line 78: Placeholder text detected: TODO - Replace with actual content
-- Line 91: FIXME found
+- Line 91: Placeholder text detected: FIXME - Replace with actual content
 ```

+**PR Comment:**
+The workflow also posts a summary comment on your PR with links to all created issues and the validation status.

 ## Future Ideas